LouisJalouzot/MLEM/README.md

 mlem.fit(X, Y)
 fi, s = mlem.score()
 ```
+Note: Distance matrices should be symmetric with zeros on the diagonal.

 ## Interactions

-You can enable modelling of feature interactions by setting `interactions=True` when initializing MLEM.
+You can enable the modelling of feature interactions by setting `interactions=True` when initializing MLEM.
 This will improve fit performance in particular if some interactions between features are represented in the embeddings `Y`.
 As a result, the output feature importances from `mlem.score` will also include interaction terms.
 Note that this will increase memory usage and computation time.
 Also, correlations between features and their interactions are often very high.
 Since permutation feature importance is sensitive to correlated features, the resulting feature importance values should be interpreted with caution.
+By default, interactions are disabled (diagonal W) for better interpretability.

 ## Batch size estimation